-Year 11 students will also all have one to one guidance interviews to help them in decision making for the next steps.
+Year 9 students will also all have one-to-one guidance interviews to help them in decision-making for the next steps.

 Access to information:

-In addition, any relevant information about up-coming careers activities is shared with students through tutors.
+Any relevant information about upcoming career activities is shared with parents and students through the careers bulletin.
 For example, the ability to access virtual work experience, online speakers, virtual apprenticeships and open events.

 Employers are invited to engage with the school and can access all information on the school website (the provider statement is found on the careers page).
-We also engage with the local Careers Hub and use our Enterprise Coordinator to share up coming opportunities with employers through the network.
+The website has a dedicated section for employers which gives details of the many ways that employers can offer their invaluable support to our careers programme.
+We also engage with the local Careers Hub and use our Enterprise Coordinator to share upcoming opportunities with employers throughout the network.

-• Every year students are asked to reflect on their super north star (big dreams, goals and ambitions) and these are recorded.
+Every year students are asked to reflect on their north star (big dreams, goals and ambitions) and these are recorded.

-• Activities that students take part in are recorded on a spreadsheet – this charts the opportunities they have had to enrichment across the year.
+• Activities that students take part in are recorded using a tracking tool called Compass- this tracks the opportunities students have accessed for enrichment across the year.

-• Stand alone activities such as visits or guest speakers will be evaluated post event.
+• Stand-alone activities such as visits or guest speakers will be evaluated post-event by students completing a Survey Monkey survey.
 This allows informed choices to be made for future events.

 • 1:1 interviews have notes recorded and these are attached to student records.
 Students are provided with a paper copy of any notes from the session.

-• Destinations for year 11 students are tracked and recorded throughout the year.
-Early data captures allow support to be put in place for those students most at risk of becoming NEET.
+• Intended destinations for year 11 students are tracked and recorded throughout the year.
+Early data capture allows support to be put in place for those students most at risk of becoming NEET.

 College Information - College and Sixth Form Open Days – 2022/2023